billcates/databricks-formula1/README.md

 # databricks-formula1
- etl of formula 1 race using databricks
+##formula 1 race data

+Entire data pipeline which includes intial silver,bronze and gold zones of data using azure databricks